-Doug says he’s a man of many personas depending on what he’s involved with; he’s Rusty Douglas when working on his Wabi-Sabi guitar art, Doug Douglas when he’s the drummer in the band, Duck Quack when playing guitar and Sky Douglas when practicing space music.
-Whatever the name he chooses to use, the man makes an interesting subject to photograph.
+Doug is a man of many personas; he’s Rusty Douglas when working on his Wabi-Sabi guitar art, Doug Douglas when he’s the drummer in the band, Duck Quack when playing guitar and Sky Douglas when practicing space music.
+Whatever the name he chooses to use he’s a fascinating individual and a talented artist.